usnavy/Navy-Design-Guide/design-methods.md

 ### Hierarchical

+#### Information

+Information is categorized, well-thought, distinct, and accurate.

 #### Color

 Color indicates which elements are interactive, how they relate to other elements, and their level of prominence.
 Important elements should stand out the most.